elijahcole/single-positive-multi-label/README.md

-# Multi-Label Learning from Single Positive Labels
+# Understanding Label Bias in Single Positive Multi-Label Learning

-Code to reproduce the main results in the paper [Multi-Label Learning from Single Positive Labels](https://arxiv.org/abs/2106.09708) (CVPR 2021).
+Code to reproduce the main results in the paper [Understanding Label Bias in Single Positive Multi-Label Learning](https://openreview.net/forum?id=iWiwox99aJ) (ICLR 2023)

+Adding on to the work presented by [Multi-Label Learning from Single Positive Labels](https://arxiv.org/abs/2106.09708) (CVPR 2021).

 ## Getting Started